iradraconis/jL-Sync-Tool/README.md

 What the script does:
 - new Folder "Akten" is created
 - Files from case are downloaded to local folder in "Akten"
-- Beteiligte/tags txt file is created
+- Beteiligte/tags.txt file is created
-- Kalender txt is created
+- Kalender.txt is created
 - when new files are added to local folder, this file will be uploaded next time, synchronisation starts.
 - certain cases can be activated for synchronization by giving its File-Number